Decoupling the Effect of Chain-of-Thought Reasoning: A Human Label Variation Perspective: Analyses

 \subsection{What Does CoT Determine?}

 If CoT were the dominant driver, models conditioned on the same CoT should converge to similar outcomes.
 To test this, we analyze final-step accuracy and JSD.
 The results (Figure~\ref{fig:last-acc},~\ref{fig:last-jsd}) reveal a clear dissociation.
 Accuracy shows a \textit{column-dominant pattern}: for a fixed CoT source, accuracy is nearly identical across inference models, indicating that CoT largely dictates the argmax decision.
 In contrast, JSD exhibits a \textit{row-dominant pattern}: final divergence is primarily determined by the inference model, with little sensitivity to the CoT.
+This suggests that CoT provides a directional signal, while the final distributional shape remains constrained by model-specific priors.

 We further analyze Spearman’s $\rho$ as a relaxed non-argmax metric (only rankings).
-Its heatmap (Figure~\ref{fig:last-spearmanr}) mirrors the row-dominant structure of JSD rather than accuracy.\!\footnote{Note $\rho$ basically equals accuracy on binary-choice ${\alpha}$NLI.} Analysis of Variance (ANOVA) on MNLI confirms this split: CoT explains 99\% of the variance in accuracy, but only a small fraction in JSD and Spearman’s $\rho$ (8.7\% and 13.1\%), where model identity dominates (83.3\% and 71.1\%).\!\footnote{Details of ANOVA are in Appendix~\ref{app:anova}.} This asymmetry exposes a fundamental limitation of current CoT paradigms.
+Its heatmap (Figure~\ref{fig:last-spearmanr}) mirrors the row-dominant structure of JSD rather than accuracy.\!\footnote{Note that, in binary-choice $\alpha$NLI, $\rho$ is effectively equivalent to accuracy, as only a single non-argmax position exists.} We adopt an additive Analysis of Variance (ANOVA) model to estimate marginal contributions of CoT and the model's priors.
+Interaction effects, while not explicitly modeled, are captured in the residual term.\!\footnote{Details of ANOVA are in Appendix~\ref{app:anova}.} ANOVA on MNLI confirms this split: CoT explains 99\% of the variance in accuracy, but only a small fraction in JSD and Spearman’s $\rho$ (8.7\% and 13.1\%), where model identity dominates (83.3\% and 71.1\%).
+This asymmetry exposes a fundamental limitation of current CoT paradigms.
 CoT is highly effective at explicit decision-making, capable of overriding a model’s prior to determine the argmax.
 However, in the non-argmax space—namely, the ranking and probability allocation over alternative options—its influence sharply diminishes. \textbf{Models appear to follow CoT for the final choice, but revert to their latent parametric preferences when distributing uncertainty.}